Mubarak Mustafa

 Mubarak Mustafa Fazli (مبارك مصطفى; born 30 March 1973) is a Qatari former footballer who formerly worked as a sports analyst for Al Kass and now works for BeIN Sports as a sports analyst.
 He is known for his numerous achievements with Qatari club Al-Arabi, as well as being the former captain of the Qatar national team.

-He is one of the most prominent figures in the history of Qatari football and was an integral component of one of Qatar's best-ever national sides in the early 1990s alongside Khalid Salman, Mahmoud Soufi and Adel Khamis.
+A former forward, he is one of the most prominent figures in the history of Qatari football and was an integral component of one of Qatar's best-ever national sides in the early 1990s alongside Khalid Salman, Mahmoud Soufi and Adel Khamis.
 According to RSSSF, he was previously the top scorer for Qatar with 41 goals.

 Early life

 Mustafa was born in Umm Ghuwailina, a suburb of Doha located near Al Arabi's club headquarters.

 Club career

 Al-Arabi

 Mustafa was spotted by a talent scout while playing in a domestic school league at an early age.
 He accepted an offer to play in Al-Arabi's junior teams where he instantly stood out among his peers.

 Capitalizing on this shortly after, Al-Arabi placed Mubarak Mustafa in the successful senior squad, although it was initially difficult to get a starting position in the squad.
 He eventually earned a permanent place in the squad after showcasing his goal-scoring ability, securing Al-Arabi's place as Qatar's best club side at the time.
 He reached the peak of his career in 1994, when he led the dream team into the finals of the 1994 AFC Champions League, eventually losing to Thai Farmers Bank with a score of 1–0.
 In the process of Al-Arabi's Champions League campaign, they became the second Qatari team to make it to the finals of the AFC Champions League, the other club being Al Sadd.

 Mustafa is also the only player in history to win the Arab Golden Boot and Arab Player of the Year award in a single season.
 He was also the top scorer in the Qatar Stars League three times: the first being in the 1991–1992 season, the second in the 1992–1993 season, and the final time being in the 1996–1997 season.

 His exploits earning him recognition internationally; he represented the Asian XI in a match in 1999 against the Thailand national team.
 Asian XI lost 4–1, with Mustafa netting the team's only goal from a spot kick in the 75th minute.